Tamayo-bit/Elk-Project/README.md

 In order to use the playbook, you will need to have an Ansible control node already configured.
 Assuming you have such a control node provisioned:

 SSH into the control node and follow the steps below:
-- Copy the Elk Playbook file to ansible container youthful_buck.
+- Copy the [install-elk.yml](https://github.com/Tamayo-bit/Elk-Project/blob/main/Ansible/install-elk.yml) file to ansible container youthful_buck.
-- Update the hosts file to include the Elk Server's Ip under a new category called [Elk]
+- Update the hosts file to include the Elk Server's Ip under a new category called [Elk] as seen in line 31 and 32.
 - Run the playbook, and navigate to http://40.71.84.22:5601/app/kibana to check that the installation worked as expected.